Hpauric/hpauric.github.io/_posts/2017-06-22-What-Exactly-Is-JSX.md

 ## Curly Brackets

 In javascript, curly brackets normally represent a function or an encapsulated piece of code that needs to be executed as one.
 (They can also be used to create an object literals.)
-React uses curly brackets extensively.
+React uses curly brackets extensively in the same manner, but in a markup context.

 ### Commenting